numinit/nixpkcs/README.md

 ## Changelog

+- 1.1.9
+    - Expose the OpenSC PKCS#11 provider for Nitrokey compatibility ([#13](https://github.com/numinit/nixpkcs/issues/13))
+    - Update to [pkcs11-provider 0.6](https://github.com/NixOS/nixpkgs/pull/362992) to fix issues using nixpkcs to terminate TLS connections.
+    - Fix issue where the result of a rekey script may have been ignored.
 - 1.1.8
     - Support NixOS 24.11.
     - Fix issue with OpenSC 0.26 (in NixOS 24.11 and late 24.05 releases) that would cause key generation to fail while importing the certificate to the token.